2021 Movie and TV Show Idea Contest (II)

 Not at all.
 If you do, great, but it won't affect the outcome of the contest.
 We're just looking for original, unique concepts.
 Our development team will assist in refining the pitch and helping you get started on the script itself.
 While that might indicate the competition is open only to screenwriters, it's not: we'll help you develop a first draft of a screenplay or pilot, if the winning entrant decides to write the script.

-Tripper Clancy Sells Specs to Fox, Writing for Netflix and Quibi Series
+Tripper Clancy Sells Specs to Fox, Writing for Netflix Series

 Contest winner Tripper Clancy signed with a Script Pipeline partner in 2011 before selling several specs.

 A few months after the screenwriting competition ended, 20th Century Fox selected Tripper for their feature comedy writing team to help develop new material.
 Later, he was hired to write the animated feature Shedd for Paramount, Stranded for Sony, the Amazon film High Five, the comedy Hacker Camp for Hasbro, and an adaptation of The Art of Fielding for Mandalay / IMG.
 He sold two specs in that span: The Ambassadors and Winter Break.